Josh McCown

-McCown was selected by the Cardinals in the third round of the 2002 NFL draft and played for them from 2002 to 2005.
-He was mainly the backup quarterback during his tenure with the Cardinals but was the team's primary starter in 2004.
-He was a backup with the Detroit Lions in 2006 and was traded to the Oakland Raiders in 2007, where he started nine games.
-McCown signed with the Miami Dolphins in 2008, but was traded to the Carolina Panthers before the start of the 2008 regular season, serving as a backup with the Panthers from 2008 to 2009.
-He then played for the Hartford Colonials of the UFL in 2010, followed by a short off-season stint with the San Francisco 49ers in 2011.
-McCown was a backup with the Chicago Bears from 2011 to 2013.
-In eight games, and five starts, in 2013, he threw for 1,829 yards, 13 touchdowns, and one interception, garnering the third-best passer rating in the NFL.
-He then signed with the Tampa Bay Buccaneers, where he was the team's primary starter in 2014.
-However, after underperforming, McCown was released by the Buccaneers and signed by the Cleveland Browns, for whom he was the primary starter in 2015 and a backup in 2016.
-He was released by the Browns after the 2016 season and then signed by the New York Jets.
-He was the primary starter for the Jets in 2017 and set single-season career highs with 267 completions, a 67.3 completion percentage, 2,926 passing yards, 18 passing touchdowns and 5 rushing touchdowns.
-After serving as a backup for the Jets in 2018, McCown retired from the NFL and briefly joined ESPN as an NFL analyst.
+While a backup for the majority of his NFL career, McCown re-emerged into a starting quarterback role after throwing for 1,829 yards, 13 touchdowns, and one interception with the Chicago Bears in 2013 in relief of the injured Jay Cutler.
+Overall, McCown was the primary starter for the Cardinals in 2004, the Oakland Raiders in 2007, the Tampa Bay Buccaneers in 2014, the Cleveland Browns in 2015, and the New York Jets in 2017.
+With the Jets, he set single-season career highs with 267 completions, a 67.3 completion percentage, 2,926 passing yards, 18 passing touchdowns and 5 rushing touchdowns.

+After the 2018 season, McCown retired from the NFL and briefly joined ESPN as an NFL analyst.
 However, he came out of retirement to sign with the Philadelphia Eagles in August 2019.
 In the Wild Card Round of the 2019–20 NFL playoffs, McCown replaced an injured Carson Wentz and played the majority of the game at the age of 40, becoming the oldest quarterback in NFL history to make his postseason debut.
-In November 2020, he was signed off of the Eagles' practice squad by the Houston Texans; his last NFL team.

-In 2023, McCown was hired by the Panthers to be their quarterbacks coach under head coach Frank Reich.
+In 2020 with the Eagles, McCown became the oldest practice squad player in NFL history and the first NFL player to work remotely.
+In 2023, he was hired by the Panthers to be their quarterbacks coach under head coach Frank Reich.
 McCown was fired by the Panthers after a 1–10 start to the season.
 He became the Vikings' quarterbacks coach in 2024.